 - Theft crimes, including extortion and embezzlement

 - Mail fraud, wire fraud, and other fraud crimes

 - Trade and export violations

 It surprises many people to learn that you can be charged with federal money laundering if you fail to report a transaction greater than $10,000 to the Internal Revenue Service (IRS).
-This is one of the main ways that otherwise innocent people find themselves facing federal criminal charges.
+This is one of the main ways that otherwise innocent people find themselves facing federal criminal charges in Los Angeles.

 What Are Some Common Ways that Money Laundering Is Carried Out?

 There are many types of money laundering schemes, and they are often not as simple as just moving money in and out of bank accounts.
 The complexity of these schemes can make them hard to prove.
 Some popular money laundering methods include: